The Bushfire Risk Management Research Hub

 The Energy Efficiency Research Hub

-The Energy Efficiency Research Hub is a collaboration between the Department of Planning, Industry and Environment (former Office of Environment and Heritage), NSW universities and research institutions, which maximises co-investment in priority research topics.
+The Energy Efficiency Research Hub is a collaboration between the Department of Planning, Industry and Environment (the Department; formerly Office of Environment and Heritage), NSW universities and research institutions, which maximises co-investment in priority research topics.

 The Hub will draw on academic resources and funding to conduct, collect and disseminate energy efficiency research.